iiab/iiab/roles/calibre-web/README.rst

 -------------------

 calibre-web stores e-books and various configuration settings under /library/calibre-web.
-Please backup this folder before upgrading.
-Also set `calibreweb_provision` variable to False before upgrading to prevent the Provision script from over-writting your settings.
+Please back up this folder before upgrading.
+Also set variable `calibreweb_provision` to False before upgrading, to prevent the Provision script from overwriting your settings.

 Known Issues
 ------------